freakyfelt/yet-another-json-rpc/README.md

 You can simplify this down to:

-- Operations can either be read only or some sort of change/mutation
+- Operations are usually either read only or cause some sort of change/mutation
-- Operations are identified by an operation identifier, such as `saveChanges`, `clone_widget`, `ListObjects`, etc.
+- Operations are identified by an operation identifier, such as `saveChanges`, `clone_widget`, `ListObjects`
 - Operations may have an input shape, an output shape, and some potential errors

 This is basically every interface definition language (IDL) that focuses on RPC--such as gRPC, SOAP, etc.-- follow.

-## Goals & Philosophy

-The goal of this library is **to be opinionated when it doesn't matter**, allowing developers to skip over the OpenAPI implementation details when they don't matter in an RPC context while still allowing for that complexity when needed.

-- Maintain low developer cognitive overhead
-- Remove bike shedding on trivialities
-- Compile down to OpenAPI
-- Draw from other RPC frameworks where it makes sense

 ## Design

-YARPC has two classes of API calls: queries and mutations.
+YARPC has two types of API calls: queries and mutations.

 - Queries are read-only operations that do not cause side effects.
-- Mutations are operations that may cause changes to happen on the remote service.
+- Mutations are operations that may cause side effects such as changing a record in a data store or sending a notification.

 There are three major components to making a YARPC service: input/output schemas, error responses, and the service definition.

 - Object schemas define the shapes of your inputs, outputs, and errors.
-Schemas are defined using standard JSON Schema syntax.
+Schemas are defined using standard JSON Schema syntax
 - Error responses are standard [OpenAPI response objects][oas:response-object] with a description and an optional schema
 - Operations define the methods your RPC supports along with references to the input, output, and error shapes, plus any other OpenAPI-compatible operation overrides